Hoppitbilbo/DebateAI/README.md

 - **React:** A popular JavaScript library for building user interfaces.
 - **shadcn-ui:** A collection of re-usable components that helps us build beautiful and accessible user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework that allows for rapid UI development.
+- **Wikipedia API:** Powers our historical and educational content, enabling interactive learning with accurate information from Wikipedia's vast knowledge base.

 ## Getting Started